navicore/patch-qed/DESIGN.md

-# leem Language Design
+# qed Language Design

-**leem**: A typed logic programming language that compiles to fast, native code via LLVM.
+**qed**: A typed logic programming language that compiles to fast, native code via LLVM.

 ## Vision

-leem is a logic programming language designed for building explainable rules engines and fact-based systems.
+qed is a logic programming language designed for building explainable rules engines and fact-based systems.
 Unlike traditional Prolog:
 - **Statically typed** with algebraic data types
 - **Compiles to native code** via LLVM (no GC, no interpreter overhead)
 - **Built for explainability** - proof trees to human-readable justifications